 Let’s open the hood and take a look inside some of the features of a real, live Bluehost hosting plan.

 It’s Cheap: At first glance, plans seem ultra-cheap, as little as $2.95/month if you find a good sale in progress.
-These plans are only appropriate for very basic websites.
-For more sophisticated functions like eCommerce you’re looking at $7.99/month or $12.49/month if you need WordPress hosting.
-That last number is kind of on the expensive side, comparatively.
-There are definitely cheaper options.
+These plans are great for basic websites that don’t get traffic over 20,000/month.

 Marketing Bonuses: The temptation is to dismiss these free bonuses as a marketing gimmick.
 Well, that is exactly what they are but it doesn’t mean they don’t have value.
 Bluehost offers $200 worth of ad credits with various companies like Google, Bing, and Twitter and is a great way to get started putting your name out there.
 It’s not enough to set the world on fire but it’s not a spit in the ocean either.